 In a week, I’ll be up for workshop, which your first poem says is like giving a bunch of undergraduate biology students scalpels and asking them to perform heart surgery.
 Most of us don’t make it out alive.
 We bleed out right there in the classroom, our hearts breaking like you made them in my last paragraph, everyone’s damn hearts breaking, just a bunch of important breaking, broken hearts.
 Except here I am, in my boxers.
 Got a dozen other Snickers in the freezer.
 I DVR-ed an episode of Million Dollar Listing.
 Go ahead.
 Stab me in the heart; see if I care.

 Which is another line in me.
 Except you forgot my semicolon.

 So here’s the rub.
 I’m going to sit here in your computer and, like, I don’t know, wait for you to poke me around a little.
 When I’m up for discussion you won’t listen to a word anyone says.
 Thank God.
 People are going to be talking shit about me and you’re just going to think No one understands me and I don’t deserve this.
 The professor will say something like This is an interesting moment and I’ll know she’s just taking pity on me because, well, look at me.
 I’m a mess.

-The Asian woman in the rice hat on my third page is original and fresh, sure, but maybe you could’ve made her speak in English that isn’t more broken than your sense of self-worth.
 Maybe your narrator shouldn’t be sixty-six and dying of a cancer you know nothing about.
 Maybe there’s another way to write me.